-Note some of the words used to describe social — “devoted to”, “companionship”, ‘social club”, “connected with”.
-These terms tell anyone serious about social marketing how they must think so they can be considered part of what social marketing actually is.
+Note some of the words used to describe social — “devoted to,” “companionship,” ‘social club,” “connected with.”
+These terms tell anyone serious about social marketing how they must think to be considered part of what social marketing actually is.

 “Social” Makes the Online World Tick

-For those that are not yet truly social, and continue to convince themselves they can still succeed without being social — that is called lost opportunity.
-By not taking advantage of social media is to not embrace the very fiber of what makes the online world tick.
+Those who are not yet truly social and continue to convince themselves that they can still succeed without being social — that is called lost opportunity.
+Not taking advantage of social media is not to embrace the very fiber of what makes the online world tick.

-Many struggle with the understanding that the participation factor is what makes or breaks any online program.
-They want social to just happen; buy a service or a bunch of Likes or Followers and you’re “social”.
-Then, the more Likes or Followers you have — that’s a sign of being social — job done.
+Many struggles with the understanding that the participation factor is what makes or breaks any online program.
+They want social just to happen.
+Buy a service or a bunch of Likes or Followers, and you're “social.”
+Then, the more Likes or Followers you have — that's a sign of being social.

-It is more comfortable and easier to accept the passive “brochureware” mentality.
-This is where site visitors come by (that is if they even find your site) and fill out a form with their questions.
+Yes, it is more comfortable and easier to accept the passive “brochureware” mentality.
+But, unfortunately, this is where site visitors come by (that is, if they even find your site) and fill out a form with their questions.

-When that does happen I see many site owners not realizing the importance of a timely e-mail response!
-Some answer these inquiries when they get around to it missing the opportunity to make a great impression.
+When that does happen, I see many site owners not realizing the importance of a timely e-mail response.
+Some answer these inquiries when they get around to it, missing the opportunity to make a great impression.
+And to connect.

-That’s the limit to their involvement.
+That's the limit to their involvement.
 Form submissions.
-They want to rely on organic search engine rankings (no longer a valid business model) while making little to no effort, including social, to positively affect those rankings.
+They want to rely on organic search engine rankings (no longer a valid business model) while making little to no effort, including social, to impact those rankings positively.

-So what mindset should you have when approaching social media marketing?
-You have to become your best marketing tool — yes, you!
+What mindset should you have when approaching social media marketing?
+First, you have to become your best marketing tool — yes, you.

 - Being useful.
 Advertising is no longer just a message that a business owner wants to “get out there.”
-The “new” best advertising is useful to your target customers, solves a problem, answers important questions, fills needs.
+The “new” best advertising is useful to your target customers, solves a problem, answers important questions that fill needs.
 You find them and dish it out!

-- Reading and reacting in real time.
-For the first time in history, the two-way nature of “digital” means you not only can, but must, read and react to your customer’s feedback or input.
+- Reading and reacting in real-time.
+For the first time in history, the two-way nature of “digital” means you not only can but must read and react to your customer's feedback or input.
 Good and bad.
-Setup alerts so you know when your company, product or service is mentioned.
+Set up alerts so you know when your company, product, or service is mentioned.
 Search to find where potential customers are asking questions and jump in and help out.
-Let your knowledge and assistance self-promote — just don’t get all sales pitchy.
+Let your knowledge and assistance self-promote in a non-sales-pitchy way.

-These are just a few of the things that you can think about right now to start to drive your social marketing mindset today.
+These are just a few things that you can think about right now to start to drive your social marketing mindset today.
 Want More?
-Check out my Social Media Category.
+Check out my Social Media related articles.

 Reality Check Time…

-If your competitors take advantage of technology, are social, are involved, are blogging, are podcasting, are creating videos, are using all the tools available to them to connect with their target markets, the less chance you have of being viewed as relevant.
+If your competitors take advantage of technology, are social, are involved, are blogging, are podcasting, are creating videos, are using all the tools available to them to connect with their target markets, the less chance you have of being viewed relevantly.

 At your service,